-I suspect that some of the re-conceptualisation involved in developing mathematical insight uses mechanisms related to the more specialised mechanisms for language learning that allow empirical learning of useful patterns of verbal communication after a time to trigger the development of a rule-based syntactic theory that is far more general in its predictive and explanatory power than the set of previously learnt patterns.
-In children this leads to "U-shaped" learning because at first the new system cannot handle exceptions so incorrect utterances are produced (e.g. "she speaked", "he hitted me") by a child who earlier would have used the correct forms ("she spoke", "he hit me").
+I suspect that some of the re-conceptualisation involved in developing mathematical insight uses mechanisms produced by evolution for unifying disparate empirical discoveries in a deeper, more general, explanatory theory.
+A special case of this, which evolved later, and had to be modified to allow exceptions to explanatory theories, seems to be the mechanism for language learning that allows empirical learning of useful patterns of verbal communication after a time to trigger the development of a rule-based syntactic theory that is far more general in its predictive and explanatory power than the previously learnt patterns.
+In children this leads to "U-shaped" learning1 because at first the new system cannot handle exceptions, so incorrect utterances are produced (e.g. "she speaked", "he hitted me") by a child who earlier used the correct forms ("she spoke", "he hit me").
 Later the architecture is extended to cope with exceptions (a non-trivial alteration to an information-processing system) and both previously known and newly learnt exceptions to the rules are dealt with correctly.
 Further reorganisation may occur as the language changes.

 This ability to develop a powerful (implicit) generative theory of the language in use, replacing previously acquired empirical generalisations, may be a specialised version of mechanisms that evolved earlier because they support productive laziness in coping with a physical environment.
 Language is not the only aspect of the world that has general laws with exceptions that have to be accommodated.
 But some aspects are exceptionless, including things learnt about topological features of space and time and some of the metrical features.
 There are also exceptionless generalisations about numbers and about logical forms, which can be learnt later and embedded in a powerful theory.

-This possibility does not seem to be widely recognised.
+The possibility of empirical learning being supplemented by more powerful mechanisms supporting "productive laziness" does not seem to be widely recognised.
 For example, many examples of learning about affordances in young children are described in (E. J. Gibson & Pick, 2000).
 The authors, like many others, assume there are only three ways for a child to have knowledge about what can and cannot occur, namely either it is innate, or it is acquired by learning associations by observation and trial and error, or the information is acquired from someone else, by imitation or being instructed.
 They, like many others, ignore a fourth way: learning by working things out.
-Having an appropriate theory about some aspect of reality allows a child (or animal, or physicist, or engineer) to work out what must happen even in some situations that have never previously been encountered (e.g. dealing with new spatial configurations) whereas if the learning were purely empirical every novel situation would have to be tested before predictions could be relied on.
-How is it possible to avoid that need?
+Having an appropriate theory about some aspect of reality allows a child (or animal, or physicist, or engineer) to work out what must happen even in some situations that have never previously been encountered (e.g. dealing with new spatial configurations) whereas if the learning were purely empirical, every novel situation would have to be tested before predictions could be relied on.
+Examples are given in the next section.
+Systematic collection and testing of examples in young children and other species could form a major interdisciplinary research project.
+Finding explanations, producing working models of the processes, and explaining how neural mechanisms can support both the processes of development and the processes of discovery is a bigger challenge.
+Meeting that challenge is a requirement for explicating and defending Kant's philosophy of mathematics - though that will not be obvious to most philosophers.